Porcupine Meatballs with Rice in Tomato Gravy

 Step 6:

-Pour a little vegetable oil into the frying pan and heat it up to a hot state.
-With wet hands, make balls of minced meat and put them in a hot frying pan.
-Fry them on all sides.
+Pour a little vegetable oil into a skillet and heat it until hot.
+With wet hands, roll the meat mixture into balls and set them in the hot pan.
+Brown them on all sides.

 Step 7:

-Heat another frying pan separately.
-Finely chop the second onion and fry with the addition of a small amount of vegetable oil for 2-3 minutes.
-Then add the tomato paste to the onion and warm it together with the onion for another 1-2 minutes.
+Heat a second skillet separately.
+Finely chop the remaining onion and sauté it in a little vegetable oil for 2–3 minutes.
+Stir in the tomato paste and cook with the onion for another 1–2 minutes.

 Step 8: